dreamsome/onesuper.github.com/_posts/technium/2013-12-08-understanding-cache.md

 *  Calculate the bucket id from the memory location `i`
 *  Search alongside the chain, comparing each entry’s key with `i`

 If any key is matched, then the CPU knows the target memory location has already been hashed.
-So CPU fetches data directly from the `value` field instead of accessing the main memory.
+So CPU directly operates on `value` field instead of accessing the main memory.
 This condition is always known as **cache hit**.

 	def accessMemory(i, op):
 	    if Cache.has_key(i):